Vani Nilakantan, PhD

 Research Scientist Senior

-Dr. Sanjay Kansra is a senior research scientist whose major research interests are in cancer biology and therapeutics.
-He received his bachelor’s degree from the University of Mumbai, India, and his doctorate in Pharmacology from University of Missouri-Columbia.
-Dr. Kansra’s current research efforts are aimed at identifying novel biomarkers that could predict risk stratification in breast cancer, and identification of novel therapies for breast cancer.
-These studies are being conducted in collaboration with Dr. Judy Tjoe, who is the medical director at the Comprehensive Breast Care Center at Aurora Sinai Medical Center.
+Dr. Sanjay Kansra is a Research Scientist Senior whose major research interests are in cancer biology and therapeutics.
+He received his bachelor’s degree from the University of Mumbai, India, and his doctorate in Pharmacology from the University of Missouri-Columbia.

 Michael Michalkiewicz, PhD